 The Hydro Flask 24 oz Standard Mouth is a portable, insulated bottle that is sleek, stylish, and feels comfortable in hand.
 We were huge fans of this 24-ounce bottle, so much so that it narrowly missed receiving our Editors' Choice Award.
+We used the Hydro Flask day in and day out, for both hot and cold beverages, and in both urban and outdoor settings.
 The lid is easy to clean, the bottle fits in cup holders and bike bottle holders, and it works well for both hot and cold beverages.
 We found that the bottle is typically better for cold drinks because of its tall, narrow dimensions.
 Like other Hydro Flasks we have reviewed in the past, the Standard impressed us with its durability and simple overall design.
-The Yeti Rambler 26 still takes the cake as our Editors' Choice Award winner with its slightly wider mouth and overall more user-friendly design.

 Hydro Flask Standard Mouth Review